Skip to main content

 Data collection (client-side)

-This article serves as a reference guide for listing all collected data on the client side (in the browser of the user), where data are used for activation (targeting segments of audience, etc).
+This article serves as a reference guide for listing all data collected on the client side (in the user's browser) by the Kameleoon Application File (kameleoon.js) for Web Experimentation, where data is used for activation (e.g., audience targeting).

-If you are interested in knowing which data is being stored to our backend servers, mostly for analytical and reporting purposes, you can read this article.
+If you are interested in learning which data is stored on our backend servers—mainly for analytics and reporting—you can read this article.

 Introduction